maximelucet/maximelucet.github.io/content/research/index.md

 - - -

-Here is a list of events I might have organized.
+Here is a list of events I organized.

 - **[Econom'IA 2025](https://economia.sciencesconf.org/)**: Workshop aiming to explore applications of Artificial Intelligence in Economics.
 Organized at Université Paris-Nanterre.